DAINTINESS-Group/DelianCubeEngine/README.md

 - [ ] ToDo: Must complement this file with a section on how to contribute.
 Sorry!

 Refactorings & Corrections
+- [ ] Refactor how clients communicate with server and server init.
+Connections should be parsed at server startup and sessions handled by an intermediate class between Server and SQP with history kept for each SQP launched (practically: each SQP is a dedicated server process)
+- [ ] Clear placeholder folder, per SQP, for the user's history
 - [ ] Expand natural language querying with more elegant solutions
 - [ ] Expand interestingness assessment with syntactic checks
 - [ ] Address the todo's inside the src
 - [ ] Introduce an intermediate abstraction level between cubebase and (relational) database, s.t., new DBMS types are pluggable
 - [ ] Refactor the GUI client, to kill cycles in the package diagram
 - [ ] Refactor the result package to add a hierarchy of packages for modules (abstract, general-purpose, KPIs, clusterings, ...)
-- [ ] Refactor how clients communicate with server and server init.
-Connections should be parsed at server startup and sessions handled by an intermediate class between Server and SQP (probably a sessionManager or a QueryManager, caching sessions, queries and their results, etc)
 - [X] Redefine how client communicates with server: a list of files is produced, not just a single tab file with the data
 - [X] Add a "Run Single Query" part at the GUI client that opens sth like a text editor to write a single query and calls the QueryFromString at the server
 - [X] Add a GUI client